 To facilitate comparison across different contexts, the indicators are normalized on a scale from 0 to 1, using established minimum and maximum values (goalposts).
 The HDI itself is calculated as the geometric mean of these normalized indices, ensuring that improvements in any dimension are equally weighted.

-The rankings for 2022 highlights significant disparities in human development across the globe.
-At the top, Switzerland had a HDI score of 0.967, closely followed by Norway at 0.966, and Iceland at 0.959.
-Hong Kong, China (SAR), and Sweden rounded out the top five with scores of 0.956 and 0.952, respectively.
+The rankings for 2023 highlights significant disparities in human development across the globe.
+At the top, Iceland had a HDI score of 0.972, closely followed by Norway and Switzerland at 0.970.
+The lowest HDI scores in 2023 were in South Sudan (0.388), Somalia (0.404) and Central African Republic (0.414).

 For further details about the country rankings, and performance across the underlying indicators, the interactive table below looks closer at the data for each of the three dimensions making up the overall Human Development Index.